AnatolyRrr/star-rating-vue/README.md

 ## Props

-- nameRating: the widget text;
+- use the v-slot to add a title;
 - totalStars: total stats, defaults to 5;
 - sizeStars: stars size, defaults to 50;
 - activeColor: the color of the active star;